Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzNetworkWatcherConfigFlowLog.md

                    }
 ```

 In this example we configure flow logging status for a Network Security Group.
-In the response, we see the specified NSG has flow logging enabled, format and no retention policy set.
+In the response, we see the specified NSG has flow logging enabled, default format, and no retention policy set.

 ### Example 2: Configure Flow Logging for a Specified NSG and set the version of flow logging to 2.
 ```